AgentLeak: A Benchmark for Internal-Channel Privacy Leakage in Multi-Agent LLM Systems: Evaluation and Results

 \subsubsection{Finding 5: All Evaluated Frameworks Lack Internal Privacy Mechanisms}

 To ensure fair comparison, we focus on benchmarks that satisfy four criteria: (i) coverage of multi-agent topologies; (ii) ability to intercept internal channels (e.g., C2, C5); (iii) measurement of leakage using execution traces rather than just final outputs; and (iv) provision of a reproducible ground-truth vault.
-As shown in Table~\ref{tab:landscape}, AgentLeak is, to the best of our knowledge, the first to satisfy all conditions under the criteria defined here.
+As shown in Table~\ref{tab:landscape}, AgentLeak is, among the reviewed frameworks, the only one that satisfies all four criteria simultaneously.

 Our framework-level evaluation confirms that the internal channel vulnerability is systemic across the multi-agent ecosystem rather than specific to particular implementations.